vispy/vispy-website/modern-gl.rst

 viewer (=camera) is located at position (0,0,0) and is looking in the direction (0,0,1).

-There exists a second form of the perpective matrix that might be easier to manipulate.
+There exists a second form of the perspective matrix that might be easier to manipulate.
 Instead of specifying the right/left/top/bottom planes, we'll use field of view in the horizontal and vertical direction: